sendgrid/docs/content/docs/ui/managing-contacts/segmenting-your-contacts.md

 <call-out type="warning">

 At this time only one Email Activity, Single Send, or Automation condition may exist within a segment if combined using `AND`.
-Segments that combine more than one engagement activity condition using `AND` will not return any contacts.
+Segments can combine more than one engagement activity condition using `OR.`

 </call-out>